A Brief introduction to Scanlon Leaders and their Ideas

 In between the two, the leader must become a servant and a debtor.

 To Hear Max DePree's Podcasts click below.
-It will take a few minutes to download each track.

 Listen Now!
 Leadership is an Art Track 1